josephsl/wintenApps/readme.md

 Notes:

 * This add-on requires Windows 10 Version 1709 (build 16299) or later and NVDA 2018.3 or later.
 For best results, use the add-on with latest Windows 10 stable release (build 17134) and latest stable version of NVDA.
+Note that until further notice, Version 1809 (build 17763) is not available from Microsoft.
 * Some add-on features are or will be part of NVDA screen reader.
 * For entries not listed below, you can assume that features are part of NVDA, no longer applicable as the add-on does not support old Windows 10 releases, or changes were made to apps that makes entries no longer applicable.